Load required packages

 Spearman's rank correlation rho

-data: b_df$visits_as_nestling and b_df$future_aggression
+data: b_df$visits and b_df$aggression

 S = 1213.5, p-value = 0.01976